xavier150/Blender-For-UnrealEngine-Addons/Tuto/How export assets from Blender.md

 # Nomenclature
 The nomenclature is by default defined in correlation with the Unreal Engine Pipeline but you can change it if you use another pipeline.
-By default the all assets are exported to the location of the blender(.blend) file but you can also change this.
+By default the all assets are exported to the location of the blender(.blend) which can be changed if you want.
 Depending on the assets you can also set a sub folder in Object Properties panel > Sub folder.
 The nomenclature also contains the name of the script and additional file.